hardeylarning/GADs-App/README.md

 using viewpager that can switch from one tabs to another using recyclerview for efficiency and responsiveness of the app using two fragments one for top learner and other for skill IQ

+# Screenshots of the interface were taken and uploaded
+it resides in screenshots folder to showcase